gajus/eslint-plugin-jsdoc/.README/README.md

 Problems reported by rules which have a wrench :wrench: below can be fixed automatically by running ESLint on the command line with `--fix` option.

+Note that a number of fixable rules have an `enableFixer` option which can be set to `false` to disable the fixer (or in the case of `check-param-names`, `check-property-names`, and `no-blank-blocks`, set to `true` to enable a non-default-recommended fixer).

 |recommended|fixable|rule|description|
 |-|-|-|-|
 |:heavy_check_mark:|| [check-access](./docs/rules/check-access.md#readme) | Enforces valid `@access` tags|